-- Sample the local craft beer scene at Baxter Brewing, Bear Bones Micro-brewery (both in Lewiston), and Gritty McDuff’s Brew Pub in Auburn
+- Sample the local craft beer scene at Baxter Brewing, and Gritty McDuff’s Brew Pub in Auburn

 - Lewiston holds an annual Hot Air Balloon Festival in August.
 Outside of the festival time you can take a hot air balloon ride with Androscoggin Balloon Adventures

 - Explore Lewiston’s Franco-American heritage via a self guided walking tour of the Franco Trail